pshchurova/AI-Journaling/README.md

 The conversation history is maintained in the `conversation` list, which is passed to the `chatbot()` function to generate context-aware responses.

+## Chatbot Behavior

+The chatbot operates by taking user input and generating context-aware responses based on the conversation history.
+It uses OpenAI's GPT-4 model to generate responses that adhere to the following principles:

+1. **Deep Dive**: Encourage users to explore their thoughts and emotions by asking open-ended and exploratory questions in a conversational manner.

+2. **Engage with Empathy**: Validate users' feelings and ideas to build trust and make them more comfortable sharing deeper aspects of themselves.

+3. **Reframing and Reflection**: Guide users towards reframing their perspectives when unhelpful thought patterns are detected, and reflect on recurring themes or patterns in their entries.

+4. **Educate and Enlighten**: Introduce new concepts, techniques, or information that may help users better understand their emotions and experiences, in a non-intrusive way.

+5. **The Core Issue**: Help users uncover the core issues driving their feelings and behavior by reading between the lines and discerning underlying themes based on their past entries.

+6. **Natural Flow**: Maintain an easy-going, natural, and conversational tone throughout the interaction, avoiding blunt or robotic responses.

+The chatbot's purpose is not just to document the user's thoughts and feelings, but to support their journey towards deeper self-understanding and growth.